 Some motorcyclists are negligent, and sometimes even reckless, when riding on roadways and other highways.
 Some driving concerns that could be considered when defendants assert comparative negligence include:

 - Riding without a helmet: Traumatic Brain Injuries are a serious consequence of motorcycle accidents.
 Even falls that occur at slow speeds have resulted in serious head trauma.
 Failing to wear a helmet can significantly reduce your right to recover for damages associated with head injuries.

 - Erratic and unlawful driving patterns: Motorcyclists sometimes break the law by driving on shoulders or weaving in and out of traffic.
 When this occurs, motorcyclists can be found partially negligent due to the fact that their behavior increases the likelihood of an accident.

 - Speeding: Speeding can significantly increase the risk of harm in any accident.
 A motorcycle accident that occurs at high speed can be fatal.

 Injured in a Motorcycle Accident?
 Contact Colombo Law Today

 Motorcycle accidents can be particularly complex cases.
 If you or your loved one has been injured in a motorcycle accident, it is crucial to obtain the assistance of an experienced Morgantown personal attorney who can assist you with your claim.
-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you are unsure of whether you have a personal injury claim or how to proceed with obtaining monetary compensation, contact Colombo Law today.